 On February 21, 2020, 420 Investments Ltd., as Plaintiff ("420 Investments"), filed a lawsuit against Tilray Brands, Inc. and High Park Shops Inc. ("High Park"), as Defendants, in Calgary, Alberta in the Court of Queen's Bench of Alberta.
 In August 2019, Tilray and High Park entered into an Arrangement Agreement with 420 Investments and others (the "Agreement").
 Pursuant to the Agreement, High Park was to acquire the securities of 420 Investments.
 In February 2020, Tilray and High Park gave notice of termination of the Agreement.
-420 Investments alleges that the termination was unlawful and without merit and further alleges that the Defendants had no legal basis to terminate.
 420 Investments alleges that the Defendants did not meet their contractual and good faith obligations under the Agreement.
 420 Investment seeks damages in the stated amount of C\$110 million, plus C\$20 million in aggravated damages.
 The Tilray and High Park Statement of Defense and counterclaim were both filed on March 20, 2020.
 420 Investment's Statement of Defense to our counterclaim was filed on April 20, 2020.
 Respectively, 420 Investments and Tilray / High Park served each other with their Affidavits of Records ("AOR") on August 25, 2020 and November 30, 2020.
 Tilray and High Park cross-examined the litigation representative of 420 Investments about its AOR with 420 Investments producing supplemental documents in August 2021.
 Charlie Cain, Brendan Kennedy, and Andrew Pucher were questioned by 420 Investments' counsel in November 2021, December 2021 and February 2022.
-420 Investments has advised that it seeks to conduct further questioning of 420 witnesses after the completion of questioning by 420 Investments.
+420 Investments has advised that it seeks to conduct further questioning of Charlie Cain and Tilray's corporate officer (Carl Merton) during the summer or early fall of 2022.
+Tilray and High Park are expected to conduct questioning of 420 witnesses after the completion of questioning by 420 Investments.
 No trial date has been set.
 The Company denies the Plaintiff's allegations and intends to vigorously defend this litigation matter, although there can be no assurance as to its outcome.